Before You Begin: Key Prerequisites for Configuration

 1. In your cloud account, go to Identity & SecurityDomains.

-3. From the left pane, select the Oracle Cloud Services tab.
+3. Select the Oracle Cloud Services tab.

 Figure - Verify Application Role Assignment in the OAuth Application